How to Philodendron Watering Schedule: Never Over or Under Water

 Philodendrons are a dream come true for plant lovers.
 They’re lush, low-maintenance, and bring an instant tropical vibe to your home.
-But here’s the catch—watering them right is everything.
+However, it’s crucial to water them correctly.
 Too much, and you risk root rot.
 Too little, and you’ve got a thirsty, drooping friend.

 Introduction to Philodendron Care